wp-plugins/fb-viral-downloader/readme.txt

 This plugin is a very powerful viral marketing tool.
 Once installed, this plugin prompts the user to share a msg in her Facebok/Twitter/Google before downloading any file from your site.
 The admin can edit the msg. from the setting pane.
 Additionally, the admin can now keep a track of the number of downloads, and hence shares, his files are getting.
 It is a simple yet powerful mechanism to gain widespread popularity throughsocial sites

 = Features =
-The Facebook Downloader plugin create posts for your Wordpress websites where you can add a downloadable file link.
+The Viral Downloader plugin create posts for your Wordpress websites where you can add a downloadable file link.
 You may also add a description along with a title for the Facebook post which will be shared when a viewer wants to download the file from your website.

 * Gain widespread popularity with minimal efforts!
+* Added new sharing options Google+ & Twitter.
+* Admin have opportunity to select which sharing method will apper on front end.
+* Added two download options 'Redirect' & 'Featured'.
+* Added different Settings panel for settings.
+* Very minimal coding with maximum portability.
+* All share count will be shown including individual sharing count.
+* Total download count can be found in post page.
+* Ability to add new shortcode from page itself.
 * Each and every download and share counts.
 * Add downloadable file to posts through shortcodes.
 * Share files of any format you want.